 Protecting your motorcycle engine is crucial, especially if you're an adventure rider who loves to take on challenging terrains.
 A damaged engine can quickly put an end to your trip, which is why investing in high-quality protection is essential.
 While there are several options available, carbon fiber and aluminum are the most popular choices.

 When I recently purchased a slightly used 2014 KTM 690 Enduro R, I noticed that the previous owner had used liquid weld to fix a punctured clutch cover.
 Although it was holding up well, it was leaking slightly, and I decided to replace the cover.
 I wanted to ensure that the new cover was well-protected, so I started researching.
 While carbon fiber options were available, I found that they didn't offer the level of protection I needed.

-Instead, I opted instead for the aluminum protection pieces made by Trailjammer Designs in California, covering both the clutch and stator side of the engine once and for all.
-Their design mounts the pieces to the engine using a simple high-tempurature RTV gasket/sealer compound, so that the "rubber-like" RTV sealant actually works as sort of a "padding" to disperse the energy from any impact.
-When installing both the clutch and stator covers, I used an entire 3oz tube of Permatex RTV, and actually could have fit some more in there for even better protection.
+After researching, I came across Trailjammer Designs, a California-based company that produces aluminum protection pieces for both the clutch and stator side of the engine.
+The design of their protection pieces mounts them to the engine using a high-temperature RTV gasket/sealer compound, which acts as a padding to disperse the energy from any impact.
+I used an entire 3oz tube of Permatex RTV when installing both the clutch and stator covers, and I could have used more for better protection.